rotoudjimaye/react-native-sdk/android/app/README.md

 *   Calendar Events
 *   Phone Number, Brand and Model

-LenddoDataSDK will use information stored on the users' phone.
+data-sdk will use information stored on the users' phone.
 It is advisable for all permissions to be added to your app to enable LenddoData to extract the necessary information for verification and scoring.
 The optimal permissions are already defined for you in the Libraries’ AndroidManifest.xml and are automatically added to your app using gradle when you rebuild the app after adding our SDK.

 Below is the list of required permissions.